mestredelpino/standalone-vms/concourse/README.md

 1. Download the [ubuntu server cloud image OVA](https://cloud-images.ubuntu.com/focal/current/focal-server-cloudimg-amd64.ova) (used for the jumpbox VM) and paste it in the /concourse folder.
 A template VM will be created, which can then be cloned and assigned a static IP address.
-2. In main.tf, comment all code in the "Deploy Concourse (DHCP)" section and uncomment all code in the "Deploy Concourse (Static IP)" section
 3. Create a terraform.tfvars, file and fill in these values:

 ```